 The semiconductor laser revolution

-Vector Photonics is at the forefront of the new and developing, PCSEL (Photonic Crystal Surface-Emitting Lasers) technology.
-The company’s initial focus is on datacoms, where PCSELs look set to be the only technology capable of meeting the requirements of next generation, high data rate lasers.
-However, the company is already looking at plastic and metal printing applications with LiDAR, mobile consumer and sensing applications close behind.
+Vector Photonics is at the forefront of the new and developing PCSEL technology.
+The company’s initial focus is on optical communications, where PCSELs can transmit data through high power, low divergence, surface-emitting lasers.
+However, the company is also looking at plastic and metal printing applications with LiDAR, mobile consumer and sensing applications close behind.

 EELs compromise